 |Age group||Average fruit and vegetable portions consumed per day||% of people achieving 5 A DAY|

-Information on sugar comes from the International Agency for Research on Cancer.
-Statistics on high calorie foods and sugary drinks come from the National Diet and Nutrition Survey headline results from years 1–4 (combined) of the rolling programme 2008–9 – 2011–12.
+Statistics on high-calorie foods and fruit & vegetables come from the National Diet and Nutrition Survey results from Years 7 and 8 (combined) of the Rolling Programme (2014/2015 – 2015/2016).
 Information on food portion sizes comes from the Ministry of Agriculture, Fisheries and Food's Food Portion Sizes, second edition.
-Find out more about preventability estimates or, for more detailed information, download appendix A of our policy report.